Moving Claude and Codex off my laptop

 A simple VM on Google Cloud.
 Always on.
 Repo lives in there.
 Claude Code, Codex, Gemini installed as CLIs.

-The point: both transports attach to the same zmx session.
+The point: both clients attach to the same tmux server on the VM.
 Same scrollback, same prompt, same agent state.
-Laptop, phone, both at once, all clients of the same long running shell on the VM.
+Laptop, phone, both at once, all clients of the same long running shell.

-I wanted to avoid manually switching scroll modes and re-attaching.
-Moshi sees all my current sessions on the Mac, I just tap and swipe between them.
+Moshi shows all the running sessions in its picker.
+I just tap and swipe between them.
 Awesome.

 A few shell functions hide the layering on the Mac with a few commands and keyboard shortcuts.